 I started my day white knuckled.

-I only stayed overnight at above.
+I only stayed overnight at above hands.

 Let's go for it.